angelwebgroup/avon-sys/README.md

 1. Make sure you have XAMPP installed on your system
 2. Clone this repository to your XAMPP's htdocs folder
 3. Start Apache and MySQL services from XAMPP Control Panel
-4. Access the application through your web browser at: `http://localhost/client-mgt`
+4. Access the application through your web browser at: `http://localhost/avon-sys`

 ## Default Login Credentials

-- Email: admin@admin.com
+- Email: admin
-- Password: admin123
+- Password: password

 ## Database Setup